So your child hates school, huh? Been there.

 Or, your child may be the only one getting in trouble.
 ADHD makes it (more) likely that your child daydreams, talks, moves around, talks without permission, processes out loud, etc. Even understanding teachers get frustrated at times and may say something to your child or they may “get in trouble.”

 Unfortunately, even if the “punishment” is a stern look or a quiet warning, kids who are sensitive to criticism may takes these consequences to heart.
-This may cause them to feel nervous about school or to feel as though they are bad.
+This may cause them to feel nervous about school or to feel as though they are wrong.

 Or maybe your child has a problem with a teacher.
 Does your teen feel as if their teacher is fair and “gets” them?
 It is extremely important for teens to like, respect, and connect with their high school teachers.
 It isn’t realistic for this to be the expectation for each teacher but this connection can goes a long way towards earning buy-in from your teen.